endlos99/xdt99/MANUAL.md

 Macro definitions cannot be nested.
 Macro uses may be nested, but instantiations must not be circular.

+Preprocessor commands are always executed, even inside inactive `#ifdef` ...
+`#endif` blocks.
+The correct way to define environment-dependent macros is thus

+    .defm mymacro
+    .ifdef symbol
+    clr r0
+    .else
+    clr r1
+    .endif
+    .endm

+instead of the other way around.

-`xas99` also provides a new directive `IBYTE` that includes an external binary file as a sequence of `BYTE`s.
+`xas99` also provides a new directive `BCOPY` that includes an external binary file as a sequence of `BYTE`s.
 For example, if `sprite.raw` is a raw data file containing some sprite pattern

     $ hexdump -C sprite.raw
     00000000  18 3c 7e ff ff 7e 3c 18                           |.<~..~<.|

-then including this file with `IBYTE`
+then including this file with `BCOPY`

-    SPRITE  IBYTE "sprite.raw"
+    SPRITE  BCOPY "sprite.raw"

 is equivalent to the conventional assembly statement sequence